by Danielle Ofri

 A few of my morbidly obese patients have had good success with bariatric surgery (others, though, have managed to regain all their weight).
 Despite my reservations, I’m always interested in learning about new treatments, and a study in a recent issue of the Lancet caught my eye.
-This study intrigued me on a personal level because it centered on the endorphin findviagra system (the biochemistry of which was the basis of my doctoral dissertation many moons ago).
+This study intrigued me on a personal level because it centered on the endorphin (the biochemistry of which was the basis of my doctoral dissertation many moons ago).

 Endorphins and enkephalins are the body’s natural opiate-like compounds, involved in pain regulation, addiction, “runner’s high,” and emotions, among other things.
 Some animal studies have a suggested a link between endorphins and eating behavior.